 Did you know that most pet foods, even the so-called premium brands, are formulated to only meet minimum nutritional guidelines.
+Pet vitamins and supplements are of the utmost importance to promote optimum nutrition for your pet.

 Pet food manufacturers compete in a price based market, few go above the minimum standard when it comes to quality or quantity.
-Minimums do not address the needs of performance, work, reproduction, injury or disease.
+Minimums do not address the needs of performance, work, reproduction, injury, or disease.
 While this minimum level of nutrition may help keep your pet alive; it definitely does not provide for optimum performance, health, or longevity.
 To meet these higher standards supplementation becomes a fundamental requirement of the canine and feline daily diet.
-Our dogs and cats need fresh vitamins, minerals and other specialty nutrients in order to be their best.
+Our dogs and cats need fresh vitamins, minerals, and other specialty nutrients in order to be their best.

 Dogs and cats evolved as carnivores (meat eaters) and although most have changed in appearance and versatility, their digestive anatomy and physiology is the same as it was when they first appeared on the planet.
 Their relatively simple and short digestive tracts require that they be fed the ancestral diet similar to what they naturally selected over time – a diet high in protein, low to moderate in fat and almost no carbohydrate at all.